ESCelestia/Star-Wars-Map-in-Endless-Sky/README.md

 * The Rutilicus system is not present so that it is still possible to access the Omnis plugin galaxy if you have the Omnis plugin installed.

-~34% of systems are in place.
+~34% of systems are in place, with 5785 systems expected to be the final count.